duan2071/tof_process_public/door_sense/README.md

 Different values for the gamma parameter can be tested to see which generates the best results.

 For the door sense application you can also change the mode the ToF camera is operating in.
-The parameter "mode" can be used to change the Tof operation mode.
+The parameter "mode" can be used to change the Tof camera operation mode.
 Possible values are: 0 for near, 1 for med and 2 for far.
 By default the mode parameter is set to 2(far).
 ```
 /opt/robotics-ai/door-sense/run.sh mode:=1